WHO AM I?

 This is my space, and I share it with you, happily.
 Welcome!
 Make yourself at home.
 Shall I put the kettle on?

-I write here, there and everywhere about food, drink & travel.
-I am always available for work, regardless of how busy I seem, so if you are interested in speaking to me about some freelance writing or blogging, I would love to talk to you, do get in touch here or email me firstname.lastname@example.org.
+If you are interested in speaking to me about some freelance writing or blogging, I would love to talk to you, email me on email@example.com.
 I have written for many people, including Guardian Travel, Stylist Magazine & Ocado Magazine.

 I have written a cookbook (with a stonking 157 recipes in it), which was published in 2011 by Quadrille.
 It is called Comfort & Spice, and is available in some bookshops and on Amazon.
 It is only available as a physical book at the moment.
 People said “the writing is inspired… the food is double inspired… here is a book that has been lived in: it’s funny, smart and real, just like the grub it lovingly describes.”
 (John & Sally McKenna’s Guides, 2011)